isomerpages/gb-assist/pages/solutionrepo/solution1869.md

 T-Guard is a complete system that provides utmost safe driving management system for all the connected vehicles.

-•Advanced tracking technology providing greater fleet insights to improve business productivity and safety •Driver behaviour insights and scoring to instil safe driving culture •Continuously evolving value-added customised solution introducing features beyond tracking, such as smart fuel management and usage-based insurance
+- Advanced tracking technology providing greater fleet insights to improve business productivity and safety
+- Driver behaviour insights and scoring to instil safe driving culture
+- Continuously evolving value-added customised solution introducing features beyond tracking, such as smart fuel management and usage-based insurance

 #### Details of Solution